|

 registered owner received was something other than a genuine Notice to

-Appear (maybe a Snitch Ticket?), you could file a demurrer.
+Appear (maybe a Snitch Ticket?), you might be able to file a demurrer.
 For more info about

 demurring, see Defect # 8, Expanded.